netxms/netxms-doc/admin/event-processing.rst

        to using timer key.
 This allows cancelling a timer or checking, if its still running from NXSL script.
    * - Action --> Timer Cancellations
-     - List of timers identified by timer keys to cancel.
-Timers are ran if an action is delayed or snoozed.
+     - List of timers to cancel identified by timer keys.
+This allows to cancel delayed actions and snooze/blocking timers.
    * - Comments
      - Rule comment which can be multi-line text.
 The comment is displayed as a name of the rule.